Call Us Now - 1800 Helpline

 Where your permanent impairment is assessed by the Medical Assessment Tribunal of being over 20%, you have the option to accept the lump sum offer and proceed with a common law claim as well.

-- Free independent legal advice if you are just making an enquiry
+Free independent legal advice if you are just making an enquiry

-- Obligation free first appointment
+Obligation free first appointment

-- Appointments in any of our offices or at your home or at a hospital if that is more convenient to you
+Appointments in any of our offices or at your home or at a hospital if that is more convenient to you

-- Regular updates concerning claim
+Regular updates

-- No win no fee representation and we pay for all outlays including medico legal reports
+No win no fee representation and we pay for all outlays including medico legal reports

-- Coordination of payments for your treatment upfront by the insurer so that you are not of pocket
+Coordination of payments for your treatment upfront by the insurer so that you are not of pocket

-- Review by specialists who are experts in their field providing an assessment of your condition long term and the affect it will have on you moving forward.
+Review by specialists who are experts in their field providing an assessment of your condition long term and the affect it will have on you moving forward.

-Get A Free Claim Assessment Today
+Get a Free Claim Assessment today

 *Obligation free and completely confidential